 The antique Halloween postcard shows a little demon sitting on a Jack-O-Lantern.

 Apple bobbing is an Autumn game often played at Halloween.
 We used to play it at Beaver scouts.
-The idea of the game is to pick up an apple from a bowl of water without the use of your hands.
+The idea of the game is to pick up an apple from a bowl of water without using your hands.

 As apples float in the water, this is a lot harder than it looks.
 The apple bobber often ends up with a very wet face and hair.
 I think this is partly why children love playing the game and find it hilarious.